aresdevo/animaide/readme.md

 ![Shortcuts](images/shortcuts.jpg)

-If pie menus are your thing, We have also provided two of them
+If pie menus are your thing, we have also provided two of them

 ![Pie Menu A](images/pie_menu_a.jpg)
 ![Pie Menu B](images/pie_menu_b.jpg)